noppoMan/Prorsum/README.md

 ### `Channel<Element>`

 Channels are the pipes that connect concurrent operation.
-You can send values into channels from one `BlockOperation` and receive those values into another `BlockOperation`.
+You can send values into channels from one GCD operation and receive those values into another GCD operation.

 ```swift
 let ch = Channel<String>.make(capacity: 1)